Robo3D/User-Manuals/docs/source/R1Plus/troubleshooting/index.rst

 Stteps to clean your feeder gear

 1. First, turn off your machine.
 Then, unscrew the tension screws on the filament thumb latch so it can lay down freely.
-Have a firm hold on the screw as you unscrew the tensions screws as they are spring loaded.
+Have a firm hold on the screw while you unscrew them as they are spring loaded.

 .. image:: images/hob1.gif
    :alt: remove screws